the-au-forml-lab/plgroup/readme.md

 Variables

 - [ ] `PAPER_CHOOSE_ON` with value `0` or `1` (off or on).
-- [ ] `REVIEWERS` whose value is a whitespace-separated string of GH usernames.
+- [ ] `REVIEWERS` whose value is a newline-separated string of GH usernames.
-  The identified users will be asked to approve paper suggestion.
   Reviewers must have sufficient repo/org permissions to perform this task.
-For an org, they must be members.

 Secrets

-- [ ] `AUTOMERGE_PAT` whose value is a personal access token of a repository maintainer.
+- [ ] `AUTOMERGE_PAT` whose value is a personal access token of a user with repository write access.
-  This allows auto-merging a PR into main branch, after PR merge conditions are satisfied.
+  This allows auto-merging a PR into the main branch after merge conditions are satisfied.
 - [ ] `DISCORD_WEBHOOK_URL` or `SLACK_WEBHOOK_URL` to enable discord or slack integration.
   Otherwise, the notification step will be skipped during workflow runs.